 - A method of payment for your medical examination (check with the doctor before your appointment to see your exam cost and how to pay); and

-- If you are applying for a green card outside the U.S., you must bring your NVC interview-scheduling letter.
+- If you are applying for an immigrant visa outside the U.S., you must bring your NVC interview-scheduling letter.

 How to Complete I-693 Form